 The manufacture of the therapy will be conducting post-market observational studies.
 This is to monitor potential risks when considering whether to approve new CAR T-cell products.

 The FDA continues to work with CMS and the National Institute of Health’s National Cancer Institute (NCI) to help advance the availability of these new therapies to patients.

 NCI started supporting the Cellular Immunotherapy Data Resource by the Center for International Blood and Marrow Transplantation Research 3 years ago to allow long-term stud of patients getting CAR T-cell therapy.

-Recently there has been an increase in the development of CAR T-cell therapy and other treatment options that harness persons’ own immunity cells for cancer treatment.
+Recently there has been an increase in the development of CAR T-cell therapy and other treatment options that harness persons’ immunity cells for cancer treatment.

 At MedicareFAQ, we know how devastating a cancer diagnosis can be.
 We want you to have the right kind of coverage.
-We’ll help you decide what coverage you need and search all the top carriers in your area.
-We can help you find you the best rates on a Medigap policy.
+We'll help you decide what coverage you need and search all the top carriers in your area.
+We can help you find the best rates on a Medigap policy.
 Call or click to compare Medicare rates now.